 IT/Network Manager.
-The IT/Network Manager manages all aspects of information technology, communication, network administration, and other support for all College operations.
-This includes training and assisting all faculty and staff in computer software use, in addition to computer hardware, database, and network maintenance or troubleshooting.
-Reports to the Vice Chancellor.
+Reports directly to the Vice Chancellor.
+Oversees all aspects of information technology, communication, network administration, and other support functions for all College operations.
+This includes training and assisting faculty and staff in computer software use, in addition to computer hardware, database, and network maintenance or troubleshooting.

 Marketing Officer.
-The Marketing Officer reports directly to the Vice Chancellor and provides advertising and public relations support for all College academic programs and activities.
+Reports directly to the Vice Chancellor.
+Provides advertising and public relations support for all College academic programs and activities.
 This includes representing and promoting CUCA in local, national, and regional education trade fairs, conventions, and other promotional events.